By Josh Klein-Davies, Intelligent Fingerprinting

-Six months into his new commercial role, Darren reports on how the construction market is reacting to our innovative, fingerprint-based Drug Screening System, and also highlights some of the features and capabilities that are resonating with UK organisations.
+Josh joined Intelligent Fingerprinting in 2020, and is account manager for a growing number of well-known brands in the construction, manufacturing and transport & logistics sectors.
+In this blog, Josh outlines his experiences of how the UK’s leading construction market is reacting to our innovative, fingerprint-based Drug Testing System, and also highlights some of the features and capabilities that are resonating with UK organisations.

-Because fingerprint drug testing is quick and easy to deploy – unlike traditional urine or saliva-based tests that can be invasive, time-consuming and undignified for both testers and employees alike – our new approach is certainly attracting attention from construction businesses.
+Because fingerprint drug testing is quick and easy to deploy – unlike traditional urine or saliva-based tests that can be invasive, time-consuming and undignified for everyone involved – our new approach is certainly attracting attention from construction businesses.
 And because our portable drug screening system supports all forms of employee drug testing – from pre-employment screens and random drug tests to post-accident investigations – construction firms are finding that fingerprint-based drug tests provide a cost-effective and practical way of supporting their health and safety initiatives and enabling their drug misuse policies.

 Urine-based tests offer a longer window of detection, which means an employee could screen positive and possibly be suspended from work as a result of drug use a few days earlier, despite being fit for duty at the time of the test.
 Of course, any positive screening result should always be verified with a laboratory confirmation test.